nikodemus/foolang/docs/parsing.md

 # Parsing Foolang

+First a tokenizer is run on the input stream.

+Tokens are:

+   Constant
+   Identifier

+A top-down Pratt-style precedence parser is run on the token stream.

+The builtin parser has rules for:

+- @class, @classMethod, @method, @constant, @prefix-parser, @infix-parser
+- keyword messages
+- unary messages
+- let
+- blocks
+- arrays

+@prefix-parser -
+   with: { parser | parser parseExpression send: #neg }

+@prefix-parser (
+   with: { parser |

+   }

+@infix-parser +
+   precedence: 100
+   with: { left, parser |
+     left send: #add with: [parser parseExpression]
+   }

+@infix-parser --
+   precedence: 1
+   with: { left, parser |
+     left
+   }

+@infix-syntax 60 left + right
+    left add: right

+@prefix-syntax 100 - right
+    right neg

+@prefix-syntax 10 if

 The initial bootstrap parser was implemented using LALRPOP in Rust.

 I'm not too happy with the error reporting, though, and since the